RiccardoZaffalon/next-shows/README.md

 ### Next Shows: Spoiler free episodes information

-PWA built on Next.js with SWR and BulmaCSS, using TMDB APIs.
+PWA built on Next.js with SWR and Tailwind CSS, using TMDB APIs.